bariiss/cilium-homelab/README.md

    make create-cluster
    ```

    This creates a Talos cluster using QEMU with ARM64 architecture.
-Nodes will get IPs from your router's DHCP (10.5.0.x/24).
+Nodes will get IPs from the QEMU vmnet DHCP (10.5.0.x/24).

 2. **Deploy components in two phases:**